Swallowing Exercises: Larynx Lifting

 Before you start your larynx-lifting exercises, you may need to change your body position.
+Ask your healthcare provider or SLP on the best position for this exercise.
 Your SLP will give you instructions on how to do this, if needed.
 For example, it may be better to do these exercises while out of bed.

-It is also helpful to remove distractions from your environment.
-Turn off the television, and do them at a time when you won’t have visitors.
+It's also helpful to remove distractions from your environment.
+Turn off the TV, and do them at a time when you won’t have visitors.
 This will let you focus on your exercises and get the most benefit from them.
 You can do these exercises at any time that is convenient for you.
 Your SLP will let you know if there is anything else you need to do before getting started.